• Skip to primary navigation

 If you are using a shop bought lemon curd, make sure to get a good quality one.
 They are worth the extra pennies for that delicious lemon zing!
 If you fancy giving Homemade Lemon Curd a try, check out my recipe.
 It's easy and quick to make with only a few ingredients, it's also creamy and silky smooth, and the flavour is incredible!

-Can this recipe be made into a cake?
+Can the Lemon Cupcakes with Lemon Curd Filling be made into a cake?

 Lemon Cupcakes with Lemon Curd Filling

-More tips for making the Triple Lemon Cake:
+More tips for making the Lemon Cupcakes with Lemon Curd Filling:

 • I really do recommend using lemon extract for the buttercream, lemon juice is not as concentrated in flavour and you won't get the same lemony zing from it.
 You can find lemon extract in most supermarkets, I've bought it in Tesco before, and you can buy it online via Amazon (see my recommended products section below).

 • To decorate the cupcakes, I used lemon jelly sweets and sprinkles.
-You could decorate with some simple curls of lemon zest or lemon slices instead if you like.
+You could decorate with some simple curls of lemon zest, edible flowers or a drizzle of lemon curd instead if you like.

 • I used a Wilton 2D nozzle to pipe the buttercream onto the cupcakes.